Efik name: Birth name

 Birth names known in Efik as Enyiñ Emana are assigned according to the circumstances surrounding the birth of the individual.
 Originally, birth names were used alongside real names but over the centuries, birth names have also been used as real names.
 Birth names can depict the day an individual was born.
 The Efik originally had an 8-day week system.
-Among the days of the Efik week include, Akwa Ikwọ, Akwa Ederi, Akwa Ibibio, Akwa Ọfiọñ, Ekpri Ikwọ, Ekpri Ederi, Ekpri Ibibio and Ekpri Ọfiọñ.
+Among the days of the Efik week include, Akwa Ikwọ, Akwa Ederi, Akwa Eyibio, Akwa Ọfiọñ, Ekpri Ikwọ, Ekpri Ederi, Ekpri Eyibio and Ekpri Ọfiọñ.

 Week-day names are also common in other West African ethnic groups such as the Akan, Hausa, Igbo and several others.
 Children may also be assigned names according to the time of the day of which they were born.
 For example, a male child born at night is named Okon and a female child born at night is named Nko or Nkoyo.
 Mensah attests that sometimes the name Okonanwan is assigned to a child born as Night.
 Birth names were used to recall the period that events occurred in a family.
 Birth-names can also depict the position of a child in a family.
 However, names which depict the position of a child are never regarded as real names or used in formal settings among the Efik.
 These formal settings include school enrollment or any other public records.
 These names are also never expected to be mentioned when the exercise known as Utịñ Emana was carried out.
 Among these names include: